terracenter/gentoo_install/README.md

     make menuconfig
     ```

-3. After the required options are activated either as module or part of the kernel binary, compile the kernel, the modules, and install them by:
+3. After the required options are activated either as a module or part of the kernel binary, compile the kernel and the modules, and install them by:

     ```shell
     make && make modules_install
     make install
     ```

 4. Install `sys-kernel/dracut`.
-This package will help you creating an `initrmfs` (Init Ram Filesystem) with the required tools to make the kernel bootable:
+This package will help you create an `initrmfs` (Init Ram Filesystem) with the required tools to make the kernel bootable:

     ```shell
     emerge --ask sys-kernel/dracut
     ```

-5. Run drakut to generate an initramfs for our kernel version:
+5. Run `drakut` to generate an `initramfs` for our kernel version:

     ```shell
     dracut --kver=5.15.59-gentoo